Thierry-Dumont/RKkit/README.md

 The constructor must:

-- A) define:

-  1- The arrays A and B of the Butcher array (the C part is not necessary).
+  - Define the arrays A and B of the Butcher array (the C part is not necessary).

-  2- A title.
+  - Give a title.

-- B)  call the  base RungeKutta class contructor.
+ -   Call the  base RungeKutta class contructor.

 The "*.sage" files in methods/ give some examples of such classes.